-FINDING: The applicant is not requesting an exception to the underground utility requirement.
-This criterion is not applicable.
+FINDING: The applicant is not requesting an exception to the underground utilities requirement.
+The application is not for a subdivision.
+These criteria are not applicable.

 Sec.
 15.90.060. - Public street/highway improvement.

 The following public streets and highway improvement activities are permitted outright in all zones and are exempt from the permit requirements of this Development Code.